 Visiting Writers Series

 One of the most anticipated aspects of the MFA in Creative Writing residencies is the Visiting Writers Series.
 Visiting writers are generous with their expertise and share their craft with students through readings, workshops, and informal discussions.
-Visiting writers have included Christopher Durang, Samuel R. Delaney, Jessica Hagedorn, Stephen Kuusisto, Deena Metzger, and Robert Morgan.
+Recent visiting writers have included Christopher Durang, Samuel R. Delaney, Jessica Hagedorn, Stephen Kuusisto, Deena Metzger, and Robert Morgan.
 Below are profiles of some of the low-residency MFA in Creative Writing Program’s recent and upcoming visiting writers at the Plainfield, Vermont, and Port Townsend, Washington, residency sites.

 Chris Abani’s prose includes the novels The Virgin of Flames (Penguin, 2007) GraceLand (FSG, 2004/Picador 2005), Masters of the Board (Delta, 1985) and the novellas, Becoming Abigail (Akashic, 2006) and Song For Night (Akashic, 2007).
 His poetry collections are Hands Washing Water (Copper Canyon, 2006), Dog Woman (Red Hen, 2004), Daphne’s Lot (Red Hen, 2003), and Kalakuta Republic (Saqi, 2001).
 He is a Professor at the University of California, Riverside and the recipient of the PEN USA Freedom-to-Write Award, the Prince Claus Award, a Lannan Literary Fellowship, a California Book Award, a Hurston/Wright Legacy Award & the PEN Hemingway Book Prize.